djzivkovic/cartify-load-balancer/README.md

 #### API endpoints

-`GET /cart/:userId`: Retrieves all products from the user's cart.
-No parameters.
+`GET /carts/<userId>`: Retrieves all products from the user's cart.
+No body parameters.

-`POST /cart/:userId`: Adds a product to the user's cart.
+`POST /carts/<userId>/products`: Adds a product to the user's cart.
 Required parameter in body: `productId`.

-`DELETE /cart/:userId/product/:productId`: Deletes a product from the user's cart.
-No parameters.
+`DELETE /carts/<userId>/products/<productId>`: Deletes a product from the user's cart.
+No body parameters.

-`PATCH /cart/:userId/product/:productId`: Updates the quantity of a product in the user's cart.
-Required parameter in body: `quantity`.
+`PATCH /carts/<userId>/products/<productId>`: Updates the quantity of a product in the user's cart.
+Required body parameter: `quantity`.

 #### Structure
 The relevant files for the cart service are located in the `cart/src` directory: